 - Finish with Lime – Just before serving, squeeze fresh lime juice over the chili and garnish with cilantro.

 This homemade chili is rich in flavor without relying on salt.
-Plus, the variety of vegetables and beans makes it a nutrient-dense, satisfying meal.
+The variety of vegetables and beans makes it a nutrient-dense, satisfying meal.

 Benefits of Lower-Sodium Chili